ChiefGokhlayeh/autofff/README.md

 The format of the generated test-header obviously depends on the specifics of the `FakeGenerator` being used.

 1. The `BareFakeGenerator` will only generate the `FAKE_VALUE_`- and `FAKE_VOID_FUNC` macros without any decorations, like include guards or header includes.
-Use this generator if you want to add your own file (shell-based) processing on top.
+Use this generator if you want to add your own (shell-based-)processing on top.
 2. The `SimpleFakeGenerator` will generate a "minimum viable test header", meaning the result should be compilable without too much effort.

 ### In-Header Defined Functions